linklab-uva/cav_take_home/README.md

 Here, $v_x$ refers to the car's longitudinal (forwards) linear speed in $m/s$. $\omega$ is the angular velocity (yaw rate) of the vehicle in $rad / s$. $w_r$ refers to the rear track width (the distance between left and right tire) in meters. $v^w$ refers to the wheel speed. $\kappa$ refers to the slip ratio of that wheel. $rr$ refers to the rear right wheel and $rl$ refers to the rear left wheel.

-The front two wheels have similar formulas, but they have an extra transformation calculation since their orientation varies with the steering angle.
+The front two wheels have similar formulas, but they have an extra transformation calculation since their orientation varies with the wheel angle.
+To get the wheel angle you can use the following topic `/raptor_dbw_interface/steering_extended_report`.
+There should be a field that describes the measured rotational angle in degrees of the steering motor in

+`float32 primary_steering_angle_fbk`.

+To get the wheel angle, use this value and divide by a steering ratio $15.0$.
+Use this wheel angle as $\delta$ in the following transformations.

 For the front right wheel the full formula is:

 $v_{x,fr} = v_x - 0.5 * \omega * w_f$